apache/privacy-website/faq/software-users.md

 No. As we are not controlling any of your data, it is not necessary to sign a DPA with us when you use our software.

-### Do you collect our users data when we use your software?
+### Do you collect our users' data when we use your software?

 No. The Apache Software Foundation does provide software for the public good;
-it does not include any kind of software which you reveil any of your data to us.
+it does not include any kind of software which you reveal any of your data to us.
-We do not process, reuse or sell any of your users data.
+We do not process, reuse or sell any of your users' data.

 ### Do you provide SaaS (or similar) services?